Curious about what it takes to succeed as an Agile Coach? Do you aspire to become an Agile Coach or grow as a Scrum Master? Welcome!

 You can also get an overview of this role from this article about the role of the Agile Coach in this article from CIO.com.

-How does an Agile Coach differ from a Scrum Master?
+How does Succeeding as an Agile Coach differ from a Scrum Master?

 Most people think of the Scrum Master as a junior agile coach.
 Or they think of the role of Scrum Master as a stepping stone to Agile Coaching.